nikhil-itaims/react-redux/README.md

-# Getting Started with Create React App
+# Getting Started with React Redux Learning

+### Here you can learn complete react-redux with api call using axios and redux-toolkit.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).